-We’ve already discussed the heat element, and that’s probably the most significant complaint among viscoelastic mattress buyers.
+Heat retention is probably the most significant complaint among viscoelastic mattress buyers.
 However, many homes have the ability to adjust the room temperature with a thermostat or air conditioner, and anyone can switch to lighter bedding if they get too hot.
-Given that reality and the fact that new innovations have been made to diminish the heat, we think this “con” is avoidable.
+Given that reality and the fact that innovations have been made to diminish the heat in memory foam, we think this “con” is avoidable.

 Although dense foam tends to be of higher quality, it does make for a heavier mattress.
 Luckily, the industry has changed significantly over the past few years.
 Many of these beds now come compressed in a box and are easier to transport than other types of beds.
 You’d be surprised by how small some of those boxes are!

-People who order beds online sometimes complain about something called off-gassing.
+People who order beds online sometimes complain about off-gassing.
 This is when the VOCs (volatile organic compounds) break down when exposed to air and create a distinct odor.
-New car smell is one type of off-gassing from VOC’s, although most people find that scent pleasant.
+New car smell is one type of off-gassing from VOCs, although most people find that scent pleasant.